 From the course evaluation, the students are in general positive about the learning environment.
-This year, we have focused on trying to provide as much feedback to the students as possible (this was asked in previous course evaluations).
+This year, we have updated the labs.
+We also provided more feedback to the students as requested by the students last year.
 This remains a challenging task due to the large number of students.
 Again, as in previous years, the group is extremely heterogenous, and this constitutes the main difficulty for the course design.
 To accommodate for this heterogeneity, we have tried to adapt the content and labs so as to provide a meaningful experience to every student.